Skip to main content

 Harness lets you enforce governance and compliance using policy as code, powered by Open Policy Agent (OPA).

 Policies act as guardrails that automatically evaluate configurations and actions across the platform.
-You can use them to ensure standards are followed—for example, enforcing security requirements, limiting resource usage, or preventing misconfigurations—before you apply changes.
+You can use them to ensure teams follow standards.

 You can start quickly by using built-in sample policies or create custom policies tailored to your organization’s needs.
 Learn more in the Harness governance overview.